Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite

 \subsection{Concerns}

 Concerns regarding TSD adherence can be grouped into three main areas: oversimplification of problems, devaluation of alternative approaches, and uncritical acceptance of technology.

 Problem oversimplification arises significantly from the interaction of Tech Goggles and Solutionism.
-As critiqued by Green and Morozov, this combination leads to framing diverse societal challenges primarily as narrow problems amenable to singular, often technological, solutions.
+As Green and Morozov critique, this combination leads to framing diverse societal challenges primarily as narrow problems amenable to singular technological solutions.
 This framing can lead to a rush to adopt such solutions rapidly and widely before fully understanding the issue's nuances or even properly defining them (i.e., reaching for the answer before the question has been fully asked).
 This perspective inherently conflicts with deep contextual understanding and holistic problem assessment before intervention.
 It often oversimplifies or ignores the historical, social, economic, and political dimensions of societal issues that non-technological ethical frameworks prioritize.

 Techno-Chauvinism strongly drives the devaluation of alternative approaches.
 As Broussard critiques, this mindset inherently considers technology superior and more objective, thereby devaluing non-technological approaches as inferior (e.g., sub-optimal, inefficient, subjective).
-This stance directly opposes calls for critical evaluation of whether technology is the most appropriate approach, leading to the neglect of alternative methods that might be more effective or ethically sound within a given social and political context.
-Moreover, this chauvinism often devalues situated knowledge from users and other affected stakeholders during technology design (unlike approaches like Participatory Design \citep{schuler_participatory_1993}).
+This stance directly opposes calls for critical evaluation of whether technology is the most appropriate approach, thereby neglecting alternative methods that might be more effective or ethically sound within a given social and political context.
+Moreover, this chauvinism often devalues \emph{situated knowledges} \citep{haraway_1988} from users and other affected stakeholders during technology design (unlike approaches like Participatory Design \citep{schuler_participatory_1993}).

 The Cult of Technology fuels the uncritical acceptance of technology.
 Toyama's critique highlights the manifestation of this acceptance as an almost religious conviction in technology's alleged inherent transformative power, based on an overestimation of current or future capabilities.
-This blind faith discourages skepticism and rigorous testing, which is central to responsible innovation, often resulting in the marginalization of potential negative consequences and the adoption of solutions without sufficient scrutiny, simply because they are technologically advanced.
+This blind faith discourages skepticism and rigorous testing, which are central to responsible innovation, often leading to the marginalization of potential negative consequences and the adoption of solutions without sufficient scrutiny, simply because they are technologically advanced.
 This stance contrasts with acknowledging that technology's impact is contingent on human agency and socio-institutional contexts, rather than an intrinsic magical quality.